San Antonio Spurs: 1973–1976: Moving to San Antonio

 The team quickly made themselves at home at HemisFair Arena, playing to increasingly large and raucous crowds.
 Despite a respectable 17–10 start during the 1974–75 season, Coach Tom Nissalke was fired as the team's ownership become tired of the Spurs' slow playing style.
 He was replaced by Bob Bass, who said, "It is my belief that you cannot throw a set offense at another professional team for 48 minutes.
 You've got to let them play some schoolyard basketball."
 Gervin and Silas took that style to heart, as the Spurs became an exciting fast-break team.
 The team finished the season with a 51–33 record and finished in second place in the West.
 In the playoffs, the Spurs fell to the Pacers in six games.

 Even though playoff success would elude the team before the merger, the Spurs had suddenly found themselves among the best teams in the ABA.
 Moreover, their gaudy attendance figures made them very attractive to the NBA, even though San Antonio, then as now, was a medium-sized market.
 Although San Antonio proper had over 650,000 people at the time (and has since grown to become the seventh-largest city in the United States), the surrounding suburban and rural areas have never been much larger than the city itself.
 In June 1976, the ABA–NBA merger took place, moving San Antonio's sole professional sports franchise into a new league.
-The Spurs, the Denver Nuggets, the Indiana Pacers and the New York Nets joined the NBA for the 1976–77 season.
-The Spurs and the other three ABA teams added in the merger agreed to pay the owners of two other strong ABA teams that folded instead of joining the NBA.
+The Spurs, the Denver Nuggets, the Indiana Pacers, and the New York Nets joined the NBA for the 1976–77 season.
+The Spurs and the other three ABA teams added in the merger agreed to pay the owners of two other strong ABA teams that folded instead of joining the NBA (a third ABA team, the Virginia Squires, had survived their final regular season of play, but folded operations a month before merger talks began).
 John Y. Brown, Jr., the owner of the Kentucky Colonels, received $3 million, which he used to purchase the NBA's Buffalo Braves and later the Boston Celtics, after selling star guard Louie Dampier to the Spurs.
 The owners of the Spirits of St. Louis received a portion of all television profits during their NBA tenure, which amounted to approximately one-seventh of the Spurs' television profit every year.
 This agreement placed particular financial pressure on the Spurs and the other three surviving former ABA teams.
 In 2014, 38 years after the completion of the merger, the Spirits' owners reached an agreement with the NBA to end the perpetual payments and take a lump sum of $500 million instead.